javidsegura/linear_regression/README.md

 <h4> QUICK DESCRIPTION : </h4>
-<p> Introduce any dataset and get linear regression analysis.
-This includes plotting, optimized parameters, R^2 value, and function for predictions among other features.
-No "hardcoded" approach, changing the dataset should not affect the accuracy of the results.
-I have compared the results with
+<p> Introduce any dataset and get inmediate linear regression analysis, this includes
+plotting, optimized parameters, R^2 value and function for predictions among other features.
-spreadsheet software and the results are consistent.
+Script proved to be functional (independently of the dataset) due to the consistency of results, after comparing the results via statsmodel.api (they are showcased in the .txt with the results when calling 'get_all()' ).
+They have also been compared with Google spreadsheets, for even more confidence in these conclusions.
 [1] </p>

 <h4> LIMITATIONS: </h4><ol>
     <li>  Models may fail to be plotted correctly if >3 features </li>
     <li>  All datasets have to be locally stored, using scikitlearn's module will not work </li>
-    <li>  Running optimization has not been taken into account </li>
     </ol>

 <h4> PROCEDURE: </h4><ol> <li>  Get a dataset stored (either in .csv or .txt) </li>